Answers demanded over airplane seat cameras

-(CNN) — Concerns about cameras fitted to airplane seats have prompted two US senators to demand that airlines clarify how the devices are used.
+(CNN) — Concerns about cameras fitted to airplane seats have prompted two US senators to propose a bill to prevent in-flight entertainment with cameras -- and they've demanded that airlines clarify how the devices are used.

+They've now followed up the letter with proposed legislation which, they say, will "safeguard passengers' privacy in the air" and they're also pressing international carriers to disclose whether they've got cameras on their planes.

-The letter was in response to CNN Travel reporting on the issue after malware researcher Vitaly Kamluk tweeted Singapore Airlines when he spotted what appeared to be a camera lens built into an inflight entertainment (IFE) screen.
+These actions are in response to CNN Travel reporting on the issue, after malware researcher Vitaly Kamluk tweeted Singapore Airlines when he spotted what appeared to be a camera lens built into an inflight entertainment (IFE) screen.

 Singapore and other airlines contacted about the devices have denied using them to monitor passengers.

-Tech experts, however, have raised concerns about whether the cameras could be hacked.
+Tech experts, however, have questioned whether the cameras could be hacked.

+IFE manufactuer Panasonic Avionics recently assured CNN Travel that these concerns are misplaced.

-"While Americans have an expectation that they are monitored in airports as a necessary security measure, the notion that in-flight cameras may monitor passengers while they sleep, eat, or have private conversations is troubling," the senators' letter says.
+"While Americans have an expectation that they are monitored in airports as a necessary security measure, the notion that in-flight cameras may monitor passengers while they sleep, eat, or have private conversations is troubling," the senators' original letter read.

 "Further, in light of data breaches that have impacted many major airlines, we have misgivings that cameras or sensors may not employ the necessary security measures to prevent them from being targeted by cybercriminals."

+The senators' proposed bill is entitled the Passenger Privacy Protection Act of 2019 -- and advocates that any IFE that's installed on future aircraft may not have an embedded camera or microphone.

+As for the existing cameras on airplanes, the Act proposes that the lenses should be removed, permanently disabled and covered or covered "in a fashion that prevents the camera from making any observations."

-The senators have addressed their letter to the CEOs of American carriers Delta, Southwest, Frontier, United, Spirit, American, JetBlue and Alaska Air.
-They ask each airline to answer a series of questions about the existence of the seat back cameras.
+The senators addressed their original US letter to the CEOs of American carriers Delta, Southwest, Frontier, United, Spirit, American, JetBlue and Alaska Air.

 The congressmen want to know whether each airline uses cameras to monitor passengers, under what circumstances the cameras could be activated and whether passengers are informed of this practice.